Just Fab Graphics | My TrueVIS Story

 What do you like about your TrueVIS printer/cutter’s image quality and colors?

 Another reason I love my TrueVIS is the vibrancy of every print.
-We get so many compliments on the rich colour it produces.
-That really makes our work recognisable around town, and it sets us apart from the competition.
+We get so many compliments on the rich color it produces.
+That really makes our work recognizable around town, and it sets us apart from the competition.

 What is your favorite part of your job?